Dickies Logo

 Dickies Logo 1940s

 Dickies clothing was long adorned with a two-level inscription, “Dickie’s Guaranteed.”
 The first word is typed in neat semi-bold italic, and the second in a straight sans-serif font.
 The letters in the bottom line are so thin that they are indistinct on small labels.
-The phrase is embroidered with golden threads on a dark brown background and surrounded by a decorative frame whose side parts look like ropes.
-The emblem became a trademark, signifying the original origin of the product.
+The phrase is embroidered with golden thread on a dark brown background and surrounded by a decorative frame whose sides resemble ropes.
+The emblem became a trademark, signifying the product’s original origin.

 2005 – today